© Iakov Filimonov/Shutterstock.com

-Many people talk about what happened in their friends' divorces and think they should mirror their own divorce proceedings.
+Many people talk about what happened in their friends' divorces and think their own divorce proceedings should go the same way.
 This often creates envy of the other person's circumstances.

 "Envy can often be described as a desire to deprive the other spouse of leaving with any assets at all," says Heider.
 "It's deprivation to the extreme.
 One spouse has the desire to deprive the other spouse of assets, happiness and financial security.
 They can drain them emotionally and financially through legal costs."

 RATE SEARCH: Needing a credit card of your own?
 Find a low-rate credit card today.